lanl/multiple-reactivation-model/README.md

 # Multiple-reactivation model

-This repository contains jupyter notebooks, Stan models and data used in our preprint
+This repository contains jupyter notebooks, Stan models and data used in our PLOS Computational Biology paper

-> [van Dorp *et al.*](https://www.biorxiv.org/content/10.1101/2020.07.28.221226v1), Models of SIV rebound after treatment interruption that involve multiple reactivation events, bioRxiv preprint (2020)
+> [van Dorp CH *et al.*](https://doi.org/10.1371/journal.pcbi.1008241) (2020) Models of SIV rebound after treatment interruption that involve multiple reactivation events.
+PLoS Comput Biol 16(10): e1008241.

 To use the code, simply clone the repository